aB00747/JS-DSA/DSA.md

   - Make array, define the position
   - Use loop to insert new element
   - Delete element with text input and button

+## Q4.
+Search element in array (Linear search)
+  - Understand case solution
+  - Make array
+  - Use loop to search element
+  - Search element with text input and button
+    - shortuct for search elemnet (Default function)
+    - shortuct for delete elemnet (Default function)

+## Q4.
+Merge Two array (Linear search)
+  - Understand case solution
+  - Make array
+  - Use 2 Different loop to merge element
+    - Shortcut for reverse array element (Default function)
+    - Shortcut for merge array element (Default function)

+## Q5.
+Merge Two array (While loop)
+  - Understand case solution
+  - Make three arrays
+  - Use while loop to merge element
+    - Compare the logic with last one - merge

+# Space Complexity:
+  - The more the data the more the space complexity.
+  - eg.
+    - If there is two program 1st take more space ex.
+10kb and 2nd take less space ex.
+5kb.
+Like if our system have only 100kb space then 2nd program will take lesser space than 1st.
+2nd have good space complexity.

+# Time Complexity:
+  - The more the time the more the time complexity.
+  - We can't directly calculate the time complexity.
+It's depend on
+    - processor
+    - system
+    - how good is your system is depend on that
+    - consider all scenarios, etc.
+  - Depend on the number of lines.
+    - The lesser the line of code the less the time complexity.
+    - The more the line of code the more the time complexity.
+  - We can calculate the time complexity with Big O notation.